Please check with your venue or email Register.firstname.lastname@example.org to clarify the number of attendees permitted at your ceremony.

-- you can marry in a private house, hotel or even garden if the marriage is conducted according to Jewish religious rites and both parties are of Jewish faith
+- additionally, you can marry in a private house, hotel or even garden if the marriage is conducted according to Jewish religious rites and both parties are of Jewish faith

 - a marriage or civil partnership ceremony can take place in the home of a person who is housebound.
 A doctor must sign a statement confirming that the person is unable to be moved, for a period of three-months, to a place normally registered for marriage